The Basics of VBM

 - A person not serving a sentence of incarceration as the result of a conviction of any indictable offense under the laws of this or another state or of the United States.

-The voter registration deadline is June 16th.
-Make it easy: register, affiliate yourself to a party in order to vote in that party’s primary, and sign up for Vote By Mail all one one form!
+Make it easy: register and sign up for Vote By Mail all one one form!
 We found the easiest way available right now for you to let your County Clerk know that you want to Vote By Mail.
 Click on the link for each county and the instructions and links to the forms on the Department of State are provided.
 We’ve also included what a sample application would look like.
-If you fill this form as shown below and send it BEFORE JUNE 16th, you will be registered to vote and will be mailed a mail-in ballot in order to vote.
+Fill this form as shown below and it must be received (not postmarked but received) by your County Clerk by October 13.
+Once received and processed, you will be registered to vote and the County Clerk will mail you a Mail-in ballot.

 Each form has your County Clerks’ office pre-addressed on it.
 The links also provide forms in languages other than English.